bcblevins/Vetra-App/notes/presentation-notes.md

 ### Tests Screen

  - List of all lab results for the pet on left
- - Each test in list on the left is clickable and will display the test details on the right
+ - List on the left is clickable and will display the test details on the right as well as conversation about the test
  - Hover over test parameters to see easy-to-understand explanations

 *(Home --> Medications)*

 ### Medications Screen

- - List of all medications for the pet
+ - List of all medications for the pet and their details
  - Refill requests can be made by clicking the **Refill** button
  - Status will update and display on the button